Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-In order to understand how such different intuitions have come to be adopted it may be useful for me to stress that there is here in the background a delicate ``order-of-limits issue''.
-As mentioned the expectation that there should be departures from classical-spacetime symmetries at the Planck scale is not uncommon, and there are also many quantum-gravity researchers that expect quantum mechanics (and in particular relativistic quantum field theory) not to be exactly applicable at the Planck scale.
-However, the data analyzed in quantum-gravity phenomenology are gathered at energy scales much lower than the Planck scale, and we know that in some limit (a limit that characterizes our most familiar observations) the field-theoretic description and Lorentz invariance will both hold.
-So we would need to establish whether experiments that are sensitive to Planck-scale departures from Lorentz symmetry could also be sensitive to Planck-scale departures from the field-theoretic description of dynamics.
-As an example, let me mention the possibility (not unlikely in a context which is questioning the fate of Lorentz symmetry) that quantum gravity would admit a field-theory-type description only in reference frames in which the process of interest is essentially occurring in its center of mass (no ``Planck-large boost''~\cite{mg10qg1} with respect to center-of-mass frame).
+But I stress that even when contemplating the possibility of physics outside the domain of effective quantum field theory one inevitably must at least come to terms with the success of effective field theory in reproducing a vast class of experimental data.
+In this respect, at least for studies of Planck-scale departures from classical-spacetime relativistic symmetries I find particularly intriguing a potential ``order-of-limits issue''.
+The effective-field-theory description description might be applicable only in reference frames in which the process of interest is essentially occurring in its center of mass (no ``Planck-large boost''~\cite{dsrgzk} with respect to center-of-mass frame).
 The field theoretic description could emerge in a sort of ``low-boost limit'', rather than the expected low-energy limit.
-The regime of low boosts with respect the center-of-mass frame is often indistinguishable with respect to the low-energy limit.
-For example, from a Planck-scale perspective, our laboratory experiments (even the ones conducted at, {\it e.g.} CERN, DESY, SLAC...) are both low-boost (with respect to the center of mass frame) and low-energy.
-However, some contexts that are of interest in quantum-gravity phenomenology, such as the collisions between ultra-high-energy cosmic-ray protons and CMBR photons, are situations where all the energies of the particles are still tiny with respect to the Planck energy scale, but the boost with respect to the center-of-mass frame could be considered to be ``large'' from a Planck-scale perspective (the Lorentz factor $\gamma$ with respect to the proton rest frame is much greater than the ratio between the Planck scale and the proton mass $\gamma =E/m_{proton} \gg E_p/E$).
+The regime of low boosts with respect to the center-of-mass frame is often indistinguishable from the low-energy limit.
+For example, from a Planck-scale perspective, our laboratory experiments (even the ones conducted at, e.g., CERN, DESY, SLAC, \dots) are both low-boost (with respect to the center of mass frame) and low-energy.
+However, some contexts that are of interest in quantum-gravity phenomenology, such as the collisions between ultra-high-energy cosmic-ray protons and CMBR photons, are situations where all the energies of the particles are still tiny with respect to the Planck energy scale, but the boost with respect to the center-of-mass frame could be considered to be ``large'' from a Planck-scale perspective: the Lorentz factor $\gamma$ with respect to the proton rest frame is much greater than the ratio between the Planck scale and the proton mass

+Another interesting scenario concerning the nature of the limit through which quantum-spacetime physics should reproduce ordinary physics is suggested by results on field theories in noncommutative spacetimes.
+One can observe that a spacetime characterized by an uncertainty relation of the type